Deep Dive: Write Path¶

 1. Overview¶

-Phase 1 -- Synchronous (client-blocking): HTTP request handling, line protocol parsing, metadata registration, and WAL append.
-The client receives a 204 No Content response as soon as the WAL append completes.
+Phase 1 — Synchronous (client-blocking): HTTP handling, line protocol parsing, metadata registration, and WAL append.
+The client receives 204 No Content once the WAL append completes.
 Data is durable at this point.

 Client POST /write